valentjn/shufflr/README.md

 Weight of song feature `acousticness` (confidence whether the song is acoustic). (default value: `1.0`)

-#### `--minimumAcousticness`

-Format: `--minimumAcousticness MINIMUMACOUSTICNESS`

-Minimum permitted value of song feature `acousticness` (confidence whether the song is acoustic) between 0 and 100.

-#### `--maximumAcousticness`

-Format: `--maximumAcousticness MAXIMUMACOUSTICNESS`

-Maximum permitted value of song feature `acousticness` (confidence whether the song is acoustic) between 0 and 100.

 #### `--danceabilityWeight`

 Format: `--danceabilityWeight DANCEABILITYWEIGHT`

 Weight of song feature `danceability` (how suitable the song is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity). (default value: `1.0`)

-#### `--minimumDanceability`

-Format: `--minimumDanceability MINIMUMDANCEABILITY`

-Minimum permitted value of song feature `danceability` (how suitable the song is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity) between 0 and 100.

-#### `--maximumDanceability`

-Format: `--maximumDanceability MAXIMUMDANCEABILITY`

-Maximum permitted value of song feature `danceability` (how suitable the song is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity) between 0 and 100.

 #### `--differentArtistWeight`